Proptech in real estate has clearly been experiencing an upward trend over the last few years.

 But this is not a one-way street.

-Because it is already one of the most transparent real estate markets in the world, proptech startups can especially thrive in the U.S.
+Because it is already one of the world’s most transparent real estate markets, proptech startups can especially thrive in the U.S.

 An example here is Zillow, which can be considered a proptech company.